 On my second or third visit, we started to dive into my childhood.

 I didn’t have the worst childhood.
-My parents are still together after almost 50 years.
+My parents are still together after 50 years.
 I was never physically abused.
 There was always a safe and clean house to live in.
 We never went without food.

 Yes, there were some terrible events in my childhood but not all of them shaped me.